annamalai-muthiah/Machine.Learning/Tier.1.Predictive.Modeling.md

-It also appears that the speed may not have strong influence on the a1 level
+It also appears that the speed may not have as strong a influence on the a1 level

 ```r
 # Density plot